-CT S205 Residential Construction Superintendent 3 credits (3+0) J
+CT S205 Residential Construction Superintendent

 Skill training as a building site representative with responsibility for continuous field supervision, coordination, completion of work and prevention of accidents.

 CT S210 New Materials in Construction I credit (1+0) J

 Many of the materials that are currently being used in residential construction are new in our lifetime.
 Are they better, more durable, or even appropriate for our maritime environment?
 This workshop covers the changing types, properties and appropriate uses of modern materials, in particular those used in Southeast Alaska.